How do cats come to be in your care?

-Firstly, it is hard to determine what a stray cat is.
+It is hard to determine what a stray cat is.
 A cat in your garden may simply be passing through, or if you’ve not seen it before it may be new to the area.
 Even if you suspect a cat is stray, please do not feed it.
 The cat will then view you as a ‘feeder’ and will be inclined to hang around.
 If you have any concerns about the condition of a cat that you consider to be stray please try and take it to a vet to see if it is microchipped.
+Placing a paper collar on the cat to see if it has an owner is also advisable.
 Cats that are genuine strays may be added to our waiting list and we will help as soon as we are able.

 Can I come and meet the cats?